Lemon Law in FloridaGet detailed Vehicle History Report in 3 Easy Steps

 If, after 10 days, this final repair attempt or inspection has still not taken place, you are now free to seek arbitration under Florida's Lemon Law.

 Many manufacturers offer state-certified arbitration for defective vehicles; if your vehicle's manufacturer offers such a program, be sure to seek resolution there first.
 If you do not receive a satisfactory resolution, or if there is no such program with your vehicle's manufacturer, proceed with the Florida New Motor Vehicle Arbitration Board.
-Call the state's Lemon Law Hotline at (800) 321-5366 or (850) 488-2221, or download a Request for Arbitration package.
+Call the state's Lemon Law Hotline at (800) 321-5366 or (850) 414-3500 if you're in Tallahassee or out of state, or download a Request for Arbitration package.

-If your request is granted, a hearing will be scheduled within 40 days.
+If your request is granted, a hearing will be scheduled.
 Be sure to compile written records and all documentation in relation to repairs, maintenance, and days out of service.
 You will be expected to provide proof of your claims.

 For more information about the Lemon Law and state arbitration, see Florida's Attorney General.Organ Donation Survey